How to control ticks

 Tick Control Tips

-Treating large areas for ticks is not really practical or environmentally sound.
-Vegetation management is the best option.
-However, for small areas or hotspots, insecticide applications can provide a good level of control.
-The best control strategy is to apply insecticides in late Summer / Autumn when the larvae and nymphs are present as these are easier to kill.
+Target insecticide applications are an options as well, with the best control strategy being to apply insecticides in late summer / autumn when the larvae and nymphs are present, as these are easier to kill.
 They also reside in the leaf litter so it means you need to get the insecticide down to soil level.
 Granular insecticides are ideally suited for this type of application.

 PestXpert Tick Products

 PestXpert Pro-Granules can provide good control of ticks when applied in late Summer / Autumn.
 The insecticide sand falls through the vegetation to the ground level.
 It is probably pest suited to spot treatments.

 Tip: Apply when vegetation is dry to avoid the having the sand stick to the grass.